 Related Press Releases

-Ipsen delivers strong sales momentum in the first nine months of 2024 and increases its full-year guidance
+Ipsen delivers strong results in the first half of 2025 and upgrades its full-year guidance